krane-io/krane/INSTALL.md

 ## Requisites

-Please install and download GOPM package mangager for go be executing the following command.
-If you have issues please visit https://github.com/gpmgo/gopm
+Please install and download GOPM package mangager.
+If you have issues please visit https://github.com/gpmgo/gopm for a more details process.

 	go get -u github.com/gpmgo/gopm

-## Instalation Process
+## Instalation

 First lets download all the code